Should The Photographer get the Couple a Wedding Present?

 When choosing a wedding photographer you must ensure you feel comfortable around them and they make you feel at ease.
 If you are feeling relaxed, you will appear more natural on camera and therefore the photos will be of better quality.

 Quality of the finished product is obviously important, so make sure to have a look at any previous work on various social media channels.
 We like Instagram for its visual appeal and easy access.
-We use smart analysis software like IBF to make sure that the photographers we work with all have a great collection of previous work available to look at.

 How to find an amazing wedding photographer